amazon-science/alexa-teacher-models/README.md

 To learn more about the model, please read the [Amazon Science blog post](https://www.amazon.science/blog/20b-parameter-alexa-model-sets-new-marks-in-few-shot-learning) and the [paper](https://arxiv.org/abs/2208.01448).

-The model is currently available for noncommercial use via SageMaker JumpStart.
+The model is currently available for noncommercial use via SageMaker JumpStart, as described in our [AWS blog post](https://aws.amazon.com/blogs/machine-learning/alexatm-20b-is-now-available-in-amazon-sagemaker-jumpstart/).
 The model can be accessed using the following steps:

 1. [Create](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) an AWS account if needed.
 1. In your AWS account, search for `SageMaker` in the search bar and click on it.